JohnTelford/mkdocs/docs/dev_stack.md

 !!!
 Abstract

-	The Iterative Website Development Stack illustrates how websites are developed by teams and deployed to the Internet.
-It is web browser agnostic.
-What works for big screens, works for small screens.
+	The Iterative Website Development Stack outlines a process for building and launching websites, typically involving iteration and collaboration between development and design teams.

 ---